keeneyetact/retroBoard/README.md

 ## Versions History

+### Version 4.0.3

+- 🐛 Fixed a bug where groups couldn't be deleted if you didn't create it in the first place

 ### Version 4.0.2

 - 🚨 Emergency fix, for a serious bug that made it seem like a lot of people were participant to your session.
 This was never the case, it was displaying every non-logged in people as spectators to your session, while it wasn't the case.